 If you’re facing a drug crime, call Combs Waterkotte immediately at (314) 900-HELP or reach out online to schedule a free, confidential consultation with an expert criminal defense attorney in Washington, MO.
 Our team of skilled drug crimes lawyers is dedicated to fighting aggressively to protect your rights, your freedom, and your reputation

-Drug Crimes Lawyer in Washington, MO: What Affects the Severity of Your Charges?
+Drug Crimes Lawyer in Washington, MO: How is the Severity Determined?

 In Washington and across Missouri, the level of punishment for a drug crime—whether charged as a misdemeanor or felony—depends on several key aspects, such as:

-Drug Crimes Lawyer in Washington, MO: Know Missouri’s Controlled Substances and Penalties
+Drug Crimes Lawyer in Washington, MO: Missouri’s Controlled Substances & Penalties

 The severity of drug charges in Missouri is determined by the state’s classification of controlled substances under Missouri Revised Statute § 195.017, managed by the Missouri Department of Health and Senior Services.
 Here’s a breakdown: